 The Tooth of a Toad [Ako re’Oghwokpo]

-No one is perfect, though.
+In conclusion, no one is perfect, though.
 One should never waste nor treat free will and choice lightly.
 It is the best thing you have.
 Use it with circumspection and prudence.
 There is always a Monitor Lizard and ponds [groups] that ply their ruthless evils, waiting to take advantage of you.
 It is up to you.

 Be Good, not Lucky